In a hurry? Here are the winners after several hours of research

 If you are afraid you can’t get in and out of a kayak because you are not strong enough to support your body weight when lowering down into the watercraft, check out my free strength training program!
 Do it for a few weeks and kayaking will become a breeze.

 Well, it depends.
 In all honesty, you should at least have mediocre swimming skills when kayaking.
 That said, if you have the necessary safety equipment, you don’t need to be especially good at swimming.

 A life jacket is a must for anyone kayaking but especially for people who are not good swimmers.
 Even if you only go kayaking on lakes and stay close to the shores, a life jacket can quite literally save your life in case of an emergency.

-If you can’t swim at all, I would recommend to first learn how to swim before considering kayaking.
-It will make kayaking much less stressful and swimming is both excellent exercise and useful, potentially life-saving skill.
+If you can’t swim at all, I would recommend first learning how to swim before considering kayaking.
+It will make kayaking much less stressful and swimming is both excellent exercise and a useful, potentially life-saving skill.

 You can learn to swim at any age, don’t let anyone tell you otherwise.
 There are swimming courses even for seniors that start from the basics.

 If you are someone who can swim a bit but aren’t really comfortable with your swimming skills in case of emergency, consider taking a kayaking course.

 It’s a bad idea to go kayaking by yourself with bad swimming skills but when done with an experienced instructor and proper safety equipment, it’s completely safe.
 Don’t let irrational fears to prevent you from trying new

 I hope you found my recommendations for the best kayak for seniors useful and decide to try them yourself!
 If you have any questions about the kayaks or kayaking, don’t hesitate to contact me in the comments section below.